-- fluctuations of interest rates; - lack of control in minority investments; - worsening of general economic and market conditions; - lack of diversification; - lack of success of the Investment Funds' activist strategies; - fluctuations of U.S. dollar exchange rates; and - adverse legal and regulatory developments that may affect particular businesses.
+- fluctuations of or sustained increases in interest rates; - lack of control in minority investments; - worsening of general economic and market conditions; - lack of diversification; - lack of success of the Investment Funds' activist strategies; - inflationary conditions; - fluctuations of U.S. dollar exchange rates; and - adverse legal and regulatory developments that may affect particular businesses.